lucques/conjin/src/modules-shared/template-navigable/README.md

     - How?
         - The `.sheets` are properly included in DOM; toggle button is added
         - `sheets` are treated as stacks
+    - Requires there to be a `print-mode-print.scss` file
 - `sol-mode`
     - How?
 Toggle button is added
 - `footnotes`